 Independent careers guidance

 The college works closely with outside agencies to ensure that every student has the opportunity to access independent careers guidance.
-The main provider of this service is Prospects, whose offices can be found on New Walk, Leicester.
+The main provider of this service is the LEBC (Leicestershire Education Business Company), whose offices can be found at 30 Frog Island, Leicester, LE3 5AG.

 During the time your son/daughter will be at Countesthorpe Leysland Community College, there will be a number of occasions where this independent advice can be accessed.
 Students can refer themselves for interviews, but can also be identified by tutors and Heads of House.
 These take place dynamically throughout the school year depending on demand, and are tailor made to support each individual student.